AnnexMedAnnexMedAnnexMed

 Dual Credentialing Opens the Full Revenue Opportunity

-AnnexMed manages simultaneous enrollment with both dental and medical payer panels, opening the full dual-billing revenue opportunity without the administrative burden of maintaining parallel enrollment processes across dozens of carriers.
+AnnexMed manages simultaneous enrollment with both dental and medical payer panels, opening the full dual-billing revenue opportunity without the administrative burden of maintaining parallel enrollment processes across dozens of carriers and systems.

 user-bg